brooklynrail/brooklynrail-platform/content/events/2022/07/mirror-image-a-transformation-of-chinese-identity.md

 ---
 title: "Mirror Image: A Transformation of Chinese Identity"
-deck: "Featuring Barbara Pollack, Liu Shiyuan, Miao Ying, and Lilly Wei. "
+deck: Featuring Barbara Pollack, Liu Shiyuan, Miao Ying, and Lilly Wei
 summary: Curator Barbara Pollack and artists Liu Shiyuan and Miao Ying join Rail contributor Lilly Wei for a conversation.
 We conclude with a poetry reading by Abby Romine.